pearl-core/pearl/README.md

 Useful examples of Pearl packages can be checked in the [Official Pearl Hub](https://github.com/pearl-hub).

+**Note**: Legacy Pearl versions were using a different directory named *pearl-metadata*.
+This directory is meant to be deprecated in the upcoming Pearl version.

 ### The install.sh script ###
 #### Hook functions ####